AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 > ❗️ **N.B.:** The repository contains only the development of the algorithm through C++ and its interface on R using RcppEigen.
 More details about examples, tests on the package and statistical properties of the predictor can be found [here](https://github.com/AndreaEnricoFranzoni/Functional_time_series_forecasting).

 # Prerequisites
 R has to be updated at least to 4.0.0 version.
+If Windows is used, R version has to be at least 4.4.0.

 On R console:
 ~~~